Versam: Demographics

+Education

+In Versam about 78.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+The nearest fachhochschules to Versam are in Chur, such as the Chur University of Applied Sciences and Fachhochschule Graubünden.

+Politics

 In the 2007 federal election the most popular party was the SVP which received 42.6% of the vote.
 The next three most popular parties were the SP (30.7%), the FDP (16.7%) and the CVP (9.1%).

-In Versam about 78.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).